I'm going to explain the effect known (somewhat erroneously) as the 'greenhouse effect', and what causes it.

 Secondly, the amount of it in the air is fifty to one hundred times smaller than that of water vapour, depending on the weather.

-It follows that the effect of carbon dioxide on temperature must be so tiny as to be trivial.
+It follows that the effect of carbon dioxide on temperature can't be more than a degree or two.

 RELATED VIDEO CLIP: